cgustave/fgtconfig/README.md

 #### Rules

 The analysis of the configuration file is based on rules.
 Rules are defined in an xml format, stored in a directory name 'rules'
-Rules are organised in different files. 'global' are rules for global objects while 'vdom' are rules applied to each vdoms.
+Rules are organized in different files. 'global' are rules for global objects while 'vdom' are rules applied to each vdoms.
 Rules 'warnings' are rules to raise user attention with some warning messages.
 Rules 'features' are used to identify when some features are used, they are used to display the summary report.